 Community of the Holy Spirit is a Catholic, Eucharistic community.
-We celebrate the Catholic sacraments of Baptism, Eucharist, Confirmation, Reconciliation, Anointing of the Sick and Marriage.
+We celebrate the Catholic sacraments of Baptism, Eucharist, Confirmation, Marriage, Reconciliation and Anointing of the Sick.

 Holy Spirit was established in Coeur d’ Alene, Idaho in January 2018 with the support of the St. Clare Ecumenical Catholic Community in Spokane, Washington.